deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 instead of controling a user's digital identity.
 If this design sounds familiar it's probably because of [chatmail relays](https://chatmail.at/relays), used for instant onboarding in all Delta Chat apps since 2024.
-A year later, there are 50 chatmail relays operated by 3rd parties that
+A year later, there are 50 third-party operated chatmail relays which

 - provide random interoperable e-mail addresses without asking any private info,